National Science and Technology Council: Mission

 Another objective of the NSTC is the establishment of clear national goals for federal science and technology investments in virtually all the mission areas of the executive branch.
 The Council prepares research and development strategies that are coordinated across federal agencies to form investment packages aimed at accomplishing multiple national goals.
-While a fundamental mission of the NSTC is to further the President's scientific policies, it also has been directly and indirectly charged by Congress to coordinate activities in a number of federal projects.
+While a fundamental mission of the NSTC is to further the President's scientific policies, it also has been directly and indirectly charged by Congress to coordinate activities in several federal projects.
 These include combating ocean acidification, overseeing the National Nanotechnology Program, and supporting STEM education.

 Committees

-At present, the work of the NSTC is organized under six primary committees and two special committees.
-Each committee oversees theme-specific subcommittees and working groups.